-Home » Undergraduate Education » Daniel K. Inouye College of Pharmacy (CoP) Undergraduate Program » Pharmacy Studies
+Home » Undergraduate Education » Daniel K. Inouye College of Pharmacy (DKICP) Undergraduate Program » Pharmacy Studies

 - Edward Fisher, Ph.D., R.Ph., Associate Dean, Academic Affairs

-- John M. Pezzuto, Ph.D., Dean of College
+- John M. Pezzuto, Ph.D., Dean, Daniel K. Inouye College of Pharmacy

 - Rose Tseng, Ph.D., Chancellor Emerita

 - Patricia Uber, Pharm.D., Co-chair, Department of Pharmacy Practice

 - André S. Bachmann, Ph.D.

 - Supakit Wongwiwatthananukit, Pharm.D., Ph.D.

 - Julie Ann Luiz Adrian, D.V.M.